akiryk/tutorials-learning-lessons/GCP/getting-started-with-GKE.md

 Node pools.
 What are they and why use them?
 Not clear, but they are a way to have a bunch of nodes that share the same configuration, say, a few nodes that require more or less memory.

 When you create a cluster, the default is 3 nodes in a single zone.
 You can improve stability by using a GKE regional cluster, which has a single endpoint but uses multiple zones within a region.

+### Kubernetes Object Management
+Controller objects manage the state of our pods.
+These controller objects represent the applications, daemons, and batch jobs running on your clusters.
+There are different types of controller objects, including deployment controller, stateful set controller, daemon controller.
+These controllers enable us to use a single yaml file.